ualib/agda-algebras/preface.rst

 Throughout the documentation, the reader may occasionally come accross an "Attribution Note," denoted by **A.N.**  Nonetheless,

-  LACK OF ATTRIBUTION OR CITATION SHOULD NOT BE CONSTRUED AS A CLAIM OF ORIGINALITY.
+  LACK OF ATTRIBUTION OR CITATION SHOULD NOT BE CONSTRUED AS A CLAIM TO ORIGINALITY.

 ----------------------